Yann39/self-hosted/README.md

          |- ...
  ```

+Usually this directory (_/opt_) is reserved for any software and packages that are not part of the default installation,
-But feel free to choose another location.
+but feel free to choose another location.

 You can already create the directory :